Consultant Psychiatrist (Adults)

-He specialised further in adult ADHD and now Dr Mashru is the Medical Lead for Adult ADHD services in the NHS in North London (Barnet Hospital) and this is his main area of interest and expertise.
+Dr Mashru works in an ADHD service for adults in the NHS.
 He also works with patients who suffer from other general psychiatric conditions including depression, anxiety, OCD, PTSD, psychosis and personality disorder.

 Many such conditions co-exist with ADHD and this therefore makes him an expert clinician in dealing with complex cases and presentations.
 He uses evidence-based treatment and a biopsychosocial model to formulate holistic management plans for his patients.